5 Ideas to Spread Cheer this Fall

 The crispness in the air often brings excitement for all things autumn — pumpkin spice, comfy sweaters, cozy nights by a bonfire, and all the seasonal foods.

-With a year like we have had in 2020, going into fall may not bring the same cheer as it has in other years.
+With a year like we have had in 2020 and now well into 2021, going into fall may not bring the same cheer as it has in other years.
 Now is the perfect time to lift the spirits of others by making a small gesture that can have a very powerful impact for many years to come.

 Here are five ideas for using Scripture notecards to help spread cheer to friends, teachers, family members, and sick or elderly members in your church!